Contents

 The modern railway station at No'kis.

 During the Soviet era the railway line from Tashkent passed through Samarkand, which was linked to Kagan (close to Bukhara) by two branches - one passing north via Navoi and the other south via Qarshi.
-From Kagan the line ran south crossing the Amu Darya at Turkmenabat (Chardjou) and then followed the left bank of the Amu Darya before reaching Urgench, Dashoguz, Xojeyli and Qon'ırat (Kungrad).
+From Kagan the line ran south crossing the Amu Darya at Turkmenabat (Chardjou) and then followed the left bank of the Amu Darya before reaching Urgench, Dashoguz, Xojeli, and Qon'ırat (Kungrad).
 It then continued north to cross the Kazakhstan border.
-No'kis and Shımbay were accessed by a spur from the main line at Taxiatash.
+No'kis and Shımbay were accessed by a spur from the main line at Taqıtas.

 Soviet rail network